martinpro1000/Simple-java-clicker/README.md

 # Simple-java-clicker
-This is a simple program I made, so when you click on the button, it will count it!
+This is a simple program I made, so when you click on the button, it will count that!